Tony Abbott: Personal life

 In March 2020, an Australian computer security researcher obtained Abbott's passport number and personal phone number after Abbott posted a photo of his aeroplane boarding pass on Instagram.
 The researcher found a security flaw in the online check-in portal of the airline carrier Qantas, that divulged sensitive information given details printed on the pass.

+Abbott has admitted to having smoked cannabis once.

+In September 2021, during the second COVID-19 lockdown in Sydney, Abbott was fined $500 for not wearing a mask in breach of COVID-19 health orders.

 Marriage and children

 When Abbott was 22, his girlfriend at the time became pregnant and claimed he was the biological father.
 The couple did not marry and put the child up for adoption.
 For 27 years, Abbott believed that he was the father of the child.
-In 2004, the man sought out Abbott, and it was publicly revealed he was an ABC sound recordist who worked in Parliament House, Canberra, and was involved in making television programs in which Abbott appeared.
+In 2004, the man sought out Abbott, and it was publicly revealed he was an ABC sound recordist who worked in Parliament House, Canberra, and was involved in making television programmes in which Abbott appeared.
 The story was reported around the world, but DNA testing later revealed that Abbott was not the man's father.

 Following his departure from the seminary, Abbott met and married Margaret "Margie" Aitken, a New Zealander working in Sydney.
 The couple have three daughters (Louise, Bridget and Frances), and became grandparents in 2021.

 Religion

 Abbott is a Roman Catholic.
 Before the 2013 Election, Abbott spoke of his religious outlook:

 As a former Catholic seminarian, Abbott's religiosity has come to national attention and journalists have often sought his views on the role of religion in politics.
-According to John Warhurst of the Australian National University, academics have at times placed an "exaggerated concentration on the religious affiliation and personal religious background of just one of [the Howard government's] senior ministers, Tony Abbott."
+According to John Warhurst of the Australian National University, academics have at times placed an "exaggerated concentration on the religious affiliation and personal religious background of just one of [the Howard government's] senior ministers, Tony Abbott".
 Journalist Michelle Grattan wrote in 2010 that while Abbott has always "worn his Catholicism on his sleeve", he is "clearly frustrated by the obsession with [it] and what might hang off that".
 Abbott has said that a politician should not rely on religion to justify a political point of view:

 Various political positions supported by Abbott have been criticised by church representatives, including aspects of Coalition industrial relations, asylum seeker, and Aboriginal affairs policies.
 After criticisms of Liberal Party policy by clergy, Abbott has said, "The priesthood gives someone the power to consecrate bread and wine into the body and blood of Christ.
 It doesn't give someone the power to convert poor logic into good logic."